-If you have a java.io.
-InputStream object, how should you process that object and produce a String?
+If you have java.io.InputStream object, how should you process that object and produce a String ?

-Suppose I have an InputStream that contains text data, and I want to convert it to a String, so for example I can write that to a log file.
+- Suppose I have an InputStream that contains text data, and I want to convert this to a String.
+For example, so I can write the contents of the stream to a log file. - What is the easiest way to take the InputStream and convert it to a String?

-What's this?

-What is the easiest way to take the InputStream and convert it to a String?

-'''

-public String convertStreamToString(InputStream is) {
+public String convertStreamToString(InputStream is) { // ???

-// ???

-'''

-string

-stream

-inputstream
+java string io stream inputstream